 The Reporting home page will load with available data on the left in clickable drop-down menus.

-Let’s answer a basic question about the students in your district.
-How many infractions do girls have with more than 10 absences this school year?
+To get a feel for Reporting, let’s answer a basic question about the students in your district.
+Among girls with 10 or more absences this school year, how many infractions have they received this year?

 Choosing a Data Set